-This page is to assist the local Post Boys' State Chairmen with information pertinent to help gather applicants and select delegates for the Boys' State session.
-Beyond the information below, additional attachments are available on this page to assist with this process.
-Please feel free to submit specific questions to email@example.com, or call at (307) 228-0515 .
+This page provides local Post Boys' State Chairmen with information pertinent to assist recruiting applicants and selecting delegates for the Boys' State session.
+Additional attachments are available on this page to assist with process.
+Please feel free to submit specific questions to email@example.com, or call at (307) 228-0515.

 The cost per delegate to attend Boys’ State is $400.
 In past years, we have suggested a split in the cost, where a portion was paid by the local Post, and the delegate paid a smaller “registration fee.”
 We have found that when the delegate has paid a portion of the fee, they are more likely to attend in the end, avoiding the high number of no-shows that we have had in prior years.